Ukulele Bonanza Weekend at Abingworth

 - Fridge for medication can be supplied

 You can check in to your room from 2.30pm onwards (premium rooms from 1pm).
-All guests are invited to join us for afternoon tea – we’ll introduce your leader and welcome you to your holiday.
+Please join us for afternoon tea.
+After dinner there's a warm-up strum-along session, and more information about the workshops that you can sign up for.

 What to bring